Plenge Lab

 Fast forward to 2025, and that someday is now.

 We’ve seen an explosion in the availability and capability of AI tools.
 Just 10 months after I wrote about the theoretical possibilities of AI in biopharma, OpenAI debuted ChatGPT.
 Shortly after that, we saw the rollout of Microsoft Copilot and Meta AI.
 We now have immense computational power at our fingertips, with programs specifically designed to query biological problems.
-Combined with the ingenuity of skilled scientists, who can define the research problem and generate curated datasets that will enable solutions, AI has become an important and practical tool that is helping researchers accelerate discovery (link to Google DeepMind podcast on this topic here).…
+Combined with the ingenuity of skilled scientists, who can define the research problem and generate curated datasets that will enable solutions, AI has become an important and practical tool that is helping researchers accelerate discovery (link to Google DeepMind podcast on this topic here; link to a start-up’s pragmatic journey of AI in drug discovery here).…

 Read full article...